Womack & Womack: Performers

-The Womacks, now using their adopted African name Zekkariyas, began recording as a family.
+The Womacks, now using their adopted name, Zekkariyas, which they adopted while in Nigeria, and after claiming to have found a supposed Nigerian tribe of the same name, began recording as a family.
 Zek (Cecil) and Zeriiya (Linda), along with their children Zeumoja, Zeniya, Zeimani, and Zeapree, Lil Squal, and long-time backing group Sly, Slick & Wicked, released Sub Conscience aka Subconscience as ZEK in 2001 on their own Z Life Grooves label.
 ZEK is short for Zekkariyas Enlightenment Kingdom.
 Basically, a re-working of various tracks from throughout their career, a companion remix album, Circular Motion was released in 2004 on their S.A.R.
 Starship imprint, not 2007 as erroneously listed in many references.
 The original SAR Records was Sam Cooke's record label.

 Songwriters

 Linda commenced a songwriting career in 1964 at the age of 11, composing "I Need A Woman", and would also co-write "I'm In Love" for Wilson Pickett and "A Woman's Gotta Have It" in 1972 for Bobby Womack.
 It was also recorded by James Taylor, along with many others.
 Cecil had also written numerous songs, sometimes collaborating with then wife Mary Wells.
 After beginning her personal and professional relationship with Cecil, the pair started their career working as a writing team for Philadelphia International Records.
 They composed tracks for artists such as Teddy Pendergrass, the Dramatics, the O'Jays ("I Just Want to Satisfy") and Patti LaBelle ("Love Bankrupt" and "Love Symphony").
 Cecil's "Love TKO" (written with Gip Noble, Jr.) was a major hit for Teddy Pendergrass, and was later recorded by several artists, including Debbie Harry, Hall & Oates, Boz Scaggs and Michael McDonald.

 On their own they hit a creative purple patch, composing material that went on to be recorded by George Benson ("New Day"), Randy Crawford (four tracks on her "Nightline" album), Eric Clapton ("Lead Me On") and "I Wish I Had Someone to Go Home To" for brother Bobby Womack.
 Bonnie Raitt covered "Good Man Monologue" as "Good Man, Good Woman" and Chaka Khan covered "It's My Party".
 The title track of their first album, "Love Wars," was covered by the Beautiful South for the 1990 Elektra Records anniversary compilation Rubáiyát, and "Teardrops" has been recorded by k.d. lang, Elton John, Joss Stone and The XX.
 The Womacks also wrote and produced for Culture Club and Bryan Ferry backup vocalist turned solo artist Ruby Turner.
 Her album Paradise featured their songs "Sexy" and "See Me," while they wrote and produced four cuts on her next album The Other Side.